xoxStudios/kafka-wikipedia-beispiel/readme.md

 ## Notes ##

-The project ist to demonstrate a simple kafka pipeline with microservices for later extension with mature services and scalability.
+The project is to demonstrate a simple kafka pipeline with microservices for later extension with mature services and scalability.
 The Wikipedia_Producer can hook up the WikipediaRecentchange SSE stream for real data; the Wikipedia_Consumer can perform heavier cleanup and transformation with ie. K-SQL and the Wikipedia_Analytics can write the output to databases like mongoDB, or elasticsearch for data analysis.